'My Big Fat Greek Wedding' Was the Biggest Rom-Com Ever. Then What?

-Other than spiking Windex sales, not exactly.
+Did it change anything?Other than spiking Windex sales, not exactly.
 My Big Fat Greek Wedding's showcase of strong female characters and niche immigrant experiences are hardly typical for blockbusters, even 14 years later.
 Vardalos struggled to get the project green-lit, with Hollywood execs imploring her to cast a big-name actress or make the characters Italian.
 And despite her minority success story, the movie landscape remains overwhelmingly homogenous (read: white and male).

 However, as Vanity Fair points out, at least the film heralded the end of the big studio rom-com (starring A-listers like Tom Hanks or Julia Roberts) and ushered in the age of the indie rom-com.
 Wrote Kate Erbland, "what might have looked like an outlier in 2002 was instead a harbinger of things to come, as the romantic comedy no longer belongs to the studio system -- it’s gone indie, and it’s threatening to stay that way."